10 Best Tours & Excursions from Cancun

 If cenotes piqued your interest, you may be curious to learn more about the cave system that runs underneath the peninsula.
 Picture Jurassic Park-inspired stalactites and stalagmites dating back thousands of years, crystal-clear rivers that carve their way through cavernous tunnels, and a prehistoric universe directly under the world's feet.
 The absolute best way to discover this world is to visit Rio Secreto.

 Rio Secreto is a spectacular underground river known for its maze of mesmerizing stalactites and stalagmites.
-This Rio Secreto tour takes travelers up close to this geological masterpiece.
+This Rio Secreto Underground River Tour with Crystal Caves takes travelers up close to this geological masterpiece.
 Don a wetsuit and a helmet with a headlight and brace yourself for an epic underground adventure exploring the underground canals and tunnels.
 Learn about the millions of years of geological history that helped to create the places you are exploring.
 The three-hour tour wraps with lunch before you are taken back to your Cancun hotel.

 8. Jungle Speedboat Tour